NadirZamouche/Adidas-USA-Sales/README.md

 </a>

 ## 📈 Features
-💵 Total Sales ($115.5M) and Profit ($32.1M)
+💵 Total Sales ($115.5M) and Profit ($32.1M). <br>
-🛍️ Sales breakdown by Retailer, Region, State, and Product Category 🌐 Comparison of Online vs Outlet sales
+🛍️ Sales breakdown by Retailer, Region, State, and Product Category. <br>
+🌐 Comparison of Online vs Outlet sales. <br>
-📅 Monthly sales trend analysis
+📅 Monthly sales trend analysis. <br>
-🗺️ Geographic visualization by U.S. state
+🗺️ Geographic visualization by U.S. state. <br>
-🎛️ Dynamic filters for Year, Region, and Product
+🎛️ Dynamic filters for Year, Region, and Product. <br>

 ## 📌 Notes
 - Assigned a *Geographic Role* to the *Regions* field as *Country/Region*.